Trump ex-adviser Bannon felt he was 'above the law,' prosecution tells jury | Law-Order

 A federal prosecutor told jurors on Tuesday at Steve Bannon's criminal trial that the prominent former presidential adviser to Donald Trump decided he was "above the law" in defying a subpoena from the congressional committee investigating last year's attack on the U.S. Capitol.

 A federal prosecutor told jurors on Tuesday at Steve Bannon's criminal trial that the prominent former presidential adviser to Donald Trump decided he was "above the law" in defying a subpoena from the congressional committee investigating last year's attack on the U.S. Capitol.
-Prosecution and defense lawyers delivered opening statements in the trial after the jury was selected in the case.
-Evan Corcoran, a lawyer for Bannon, told jurors that Bannon did not ignore the subpoena and in fact engaged with the committee in the belief that it would negotiate with his attorney and that its deadlines "were not fixed - they were flexible."
+The prosecution and defense delivered opening statements after jurors were selected in the trial, with the government's first witness then testifying.
+Evan Corcoran, a lawyer for Bannon, said in his opening statement that Bannon did not ignore the subpoena and in fact engaged with the committee in the belief that it would negotiate with his attorney and that its deadlines "were not fixed - they were flexible."

 Bannon, 68, has pleaded not guilty to two misdemeanor counts of contempt of Congress brought after he declined last year to provide testimony or documents to the Democratic-led House of Representatives select committee.
-The subpoena, prosecutor Amanda Vaughn told jurors, "wasn't optional.
+The subpoena issued last September, prosecutor Amanda Vaughn told jurors, "wasn't optional.
 It wasn't a request.
 And it wasn't an invitation.
 It was mandatory."

 "The defendant decided he was above the law," Vaughn added.
 "That's why we're here today."
 Vaughn said the committee had reason to believe Bannon might have information about the events leading up to the Jan.
 6, 2021, riot.
 Trump's supporters stormed the Capitol and attacked police in a failed effort to block formal congressional certification of his 2020 election loss to Democrat Joe Biden.

-'THAT'S THE PROCESS' Corcoran said that committee staff and lawyers for proposed witnesses almost always negotiate - and witnesses often appear at a date later than the one specified in a subpoena.
+Kristin Amerling, the committee's general counsel, was the first prosecution witness.
+"When the committee issues subpoenas with deadlines, is it important to the committee for people to comply with the deadlines?"
+Vaughn asked Amerling.

+"Absolutely," Amerling replied.
+"The select committee is looking at a violent assault on the United States Capitol, on law enforcement, on our democratic institutions.
+We have a limited amount of time."
+Amerling said the committee's authority expires at the end of 2022.

-"That's the process," Corcoran said.
-Twelve jurors and two alternates - nine men and five women - were selected for the trial, with U.S. District Judge Carl Nichols presiding over the case.
+In explaining the panel's interest in hearing from Bannon, Amerling noted that he had told a podcast the day before the riot that "all hell is going to break loose tomorrow" and that the committee wanted to learn whether he had advance knowledge of the attack.
+Twelve jurors and two alternates - nine men and five women - were selected, with U.S. District Judge Carl Nichols presiding over the trial.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)